Brazil's Silva slips, Neves may make runoff, Sensus poll shows

 BRASILIA Brazilian President Dilma Rousseff continues to broaden her advantage ahead of Sunday's election, but it is not clear which of her rivals she will face in an expected second-round runoff, a new poll showed on Friday.

-Environmentalist Marina Silva, who was favored to defeat Rousseff after a surge in the polls one month ago, has steadily lost support and is now running neck-and-neck with market favorite Aecio Neves in a battle for second place, a survey by pollster Sensus said.
+Environmentalist Marina Silva, who was favoured to defeat Rousseff after a surge in the polls one month ago, has steadily lost support and is now running neck-and-neck with market favourite Aecio Neves in a battle for second place, a survey by pollster Sensus said.

 The poll showed Rousseff gaining 2 percentage points to 37.3 percent from the previous Sensus survey a week ago, while Silva has fallen to 22.5 percent from 25 percent.
 Neves held his ground at 20.6 percent.